HearthisAt/HearthisAt-WP-Plugin/README.md

 Embed a user without color params and autostart.
       `[hearthis color="#ff5c24" color2="#33fd11" autostart="1"]http://hearthis.at/djforce/[/hearthis]`

-Embeds a track with a black theme and a bachground image (if set).
+Embeds a track with a black theme and a background image (if set).
       `[hearthis theme="transparent_black" background="1" ]https://hearthis.at/djforce/baesser-forcesicht-dnbmix/[hearthis]`

 Embeds a track player with 300px width and a green button color.